 Our animation studio has its own animation computer stations and down-shoot animation stations, both with video projector screenings.
 Computer stations are equipped with a full set of animation, graphics, and digital filmmaking and sound software.
 We also have an open studio space for drawing, screenings, and stop-motion or live-shoot projects.

-We've also expanded our animation offerings to include state-of-the-art visual effects (VFX) facilities, including a 3D fabrication studio, a rendering farm, and a 130-seat screen room.
+We've also expanded our animation offerings to include state-of-the-art visual effects (VFX) facilities, including a 3D fabrication studio, a render farm, and a 130-seat screen room.

 You’ll have access to black and white darkrooms, 15 individual color darkrooms, an alternative process darkroom, and studios for setting up photo shoots.
 We have camera, video, and studio equipment, including a wide range of professional lenses, strobe and tungsten lighting, and all chemistry required for darkroom and alternative process work.
 You’ll provide your own 35mm camera equipment, film, paper, and specialty chemicals.

 Printmaking is one of several areas of study within the BFA Fine Arts major at Lesley Art and Design.
 In our printmaking studio, you’ll find etching and lithography presses on the third floor above our wood shop, mixed media studio, plaster room and ceramics studio.
 Fine art seniors have their own semi-private studios, while all fine arts classrooms and facilities are available for you to work in when a class is not in session.